Small Scale Agriculture

 Intercropping takes full advantage of irrigated land

-On Ibrahim's farm trialling the EMAS wind pump, which local mechanics built for us
+On Ibrahim's farm trialing the EMAS wind pump

 Wind driven pump is submerged in the borehole

-Jeroen our agriculture adviser discussing how to make a bee box
+Jeroen discussing how to make a bee box

 Bee box is for pollinating passion fruit flowers